47th Annual Conference

 $141 Single/Double until August 27

-Ask for the John Whitmer Historical Association Block
+Ask for the John Whitmer Historical Association Block – Conference attendees qualify for a 15% discount on golf and spa services.

 During the conference, join us for Saturday afternoon tours as we visit scenic western New York, home of the Burned Over District.